paulo-herrera/PyTable/README.md

 # INSTALLATION

-The recommended way to use is to set the PYTHONPATH dynamically within the script, e.g. add these two lines to the beginning of the script
+The recommended way to use *PyTable* is setting the PYTHONPATH dynamically within the script, e.g. add these two lines to the beginning of the script

 ```
 import sys
-sys.path.append('/home/paulo/Documents/Programming/pytable')
+sys.path.append('/home/user/Documents/Programming/pytable')
 ```

-Alternatively, the package can be installed in the default Python site-package:
-Go to the source directory and type: ```python setup.py install```
+Alternatively, the package can be installed in the default Python site-package: go to the source directory and type ```python setup.py install```

 # DOCUMENTATION

-This file together with the included examples in the examples directory in the source tree provide enough information to start using the package.
+This file together with the examples directory in the source tree provide enough information to start using the package.

-There is also reference documentation for all classes and methods in the package in the docs folder distributed with the sources.
+The docs folder distributed with the source package contains reference documentation for all classes and methods as standard html files.

 # REQUIREMENTS